microsoft/botbuilder-tools/packages/Ludown/docs/translate-command.md

   Options:

     --in <luFile>                    .lu file to parse
     -t, --to_lang <tgtLang>          Target language to translate to.
 See https://aka.ms/translate-langs for list of supported langauges and codes.
+You can also specify comma or space delimited list of target languages.
     -k, --translate_key <trKey>      Your translation key.
 See https://aka.ms/translate-key to get your key -l, --lu_folder <inputFolder>    [Optional] Folder that has the .lu file.
 By default ludown will only look at the current folder.
 To look at all subfolders, include -s
     -o, --out_folder <outputFolder>  [Optional] Output folder for all files the tool will generate